 If you watch a typical North American wash dishes by hand, it’s not hard to see why energy efficient dishwashers beat hand washing just about every time.
-Some people leave the tap running continuously as they wash; some fill a sink with hot water and then run cold water in the second sink to rinse; some are constantly squeezing dish soap into a sponge.
+Some people leave the tap running continuously as they wash; some fill a sink with hot water and then run cold water in the second sink to rinse; some are constantly squeezing dish soap into a sponge, or worse, using a scrub-brush with a soap receptacle that pushes soap into the sponge at the tip with every swish.
 When you add up all the energy that went into warming the water, making the soap, and even the energy for purifying and pumping the water to your house, it can add up to a lot more than you think.

 On the other hand, there are plenty of people who use their energy efficient dishwashers inefficiently.
 Here are some tips to make your dishwasher use more efficient: